raulexposito/yaus/web/README.md

 * Gathering the amount of visits for the short URL:

-`$ curl localhost:8080/s/amount/9cc810cd -v`
+`$ curl localhost:8080/amount/9cc810cd -v`

-* Gathering the visits for the short URL:
+* Gathering the info about the visits for the short URL:

-`$ curl localhost:8080/s/visits/9cc810cd -v`
+`$ curl localhost:8080/visits/9cc810cd -v`

 * Gathering the amount of visits:

-`$ curl localhost:8080/s/amount/visits -v`
+`$ curl localhost:8080/amount/visits -v`

 * Gathering the amount of hashes:

-`$ curl localhost:8080/s/amount/hashes -v`
+`$ curl localhost:8080/amount/hashes -v`

-* Gathering the amount of visits per short URLs:
+* Gathering the amount of visits per short URLs in a JSON notation:

-`$ curl localhost:8080/s/amount -v`
+`$ curl localhost:8080/amount -v`